Skip to table of contents

 WTC: Students will be notified of closures or delays by text, phone call, and/or email.
 WTC may hold clinic if the Weatherford campus is open, even if OU or the main campus in Burns Flat is closed; students will be notified.

-Class: contact your course director(s), site coordinator, and the Dental Hygiene Program Director.
+Class: contact your course director(s), site coordinator, and the Dental Hygiene Program Director, complete COD Student Absence Request Form located in Section 4.4.

 DENTAL HYGIENE BOARD EXAMS